-- In addition to 18 hours of face-to-face class time with an instructor, each student receives from 4 to 6 hours per week of additional one-on-one time with insructors or tutors - at no additional cost to the students.
+- In addition to 18 hours of face-to-face class time with an instructor, each student receives from 4 to 6 hours per week of additional one-on-one time with instructors and tutors - at no additional cost to the students.

-- All courses, except early beginner courses, offer MELAB preparation for matriculation into Northern Michigan University.
+- All courses, except early beginner courses, prepare students to take the MELAB for matriculation into Northern Michigan University.
 MELAB is the Michigan English Language Assessment Battery - MELAB.

-- Our instructors are TESOL certified, have earned a Masters Degree in TESOL, TFL, or Linguistics, and/or have earned a PhD in ESL or an ESL-related field.
+- Our instructors have earned a Masters Degree in TESOL, TFL, or Linguistics; are TESOL certified; and/or have earned a PhD in ESL or an ESL-related field.

 - Our classes are face-to-face classes only.